kbooten/lowphreak/README.md

 ---

-The basis of Low Phreak is a word2vec model trained on pos-tagged sentences (e.g. `["the_cc", "dog_nn",...]`) extracted from Project Gutenberg text and Amazon rproduct reviews.
+The basis of Low Phreak is a word2vec model trained on pos-tagged sentences (e.g. `["the_DT", "dog_NN",...]`) extracted from Project Gutenberg text and Amazon rproduct reviews.
 This repo consists of three notebooks:

 1. Tokenizing and pos-tagging sentences, counting tokens to identify low frequency ones.
 2. Training the word2vec model.